-Sometimes veterinarians recommend that cats wear e-collars (Elizabethan collars), otherwise known as the “Cone of Shame”.
-In most cases, this happens after surgery, when a cat is injured, or when a cat really needs to stop scratching.
-The overall goal is one and the same – the cat has to be prevented from reaching a certain area of its body and the collar is the way to do it.
+Sometimes veterinarians recommend cats wear e-collars (Elizabethan collars), otherwise known as the “Cone of Shame”.
+In most cases, this happens after surgery, when a cat is injured, or when a cat needs to stop scratching.
+The overall goal is the same – the cat has to be prevented from reaching a certain area of its body, and the collar is the way to do it.

-But as any cat owner who has ever put an e collar on a cat knows, the cone of shame always brings out some serious drama.
-And for good reason; sure, the cat can’t reach the forbidden area anymore, but it can’t see, hear, eat, or drink properly, and there is an annoying echo every time it moves.
-Not to mention the inability to move properly, which is absolutely dreadful for cats.
+But as any cat owner who has ever put an e-collar on a cat knows, the cone of shame always brings out some serious drama.
+And for a good reason; sure, the cat can’t reach the forbidden area anymore, but it can’t see, hear, eat, or drink properly, and there is an annoying echo every time it moves.
+Not to mention the inability to move correctly, which is dreadful for cats.

 Cone of Shame alternatives for cats:

-It comes as no surprise that most cats are profoundly bothered by wearing the e collar, which begs the question – Are there any viable alternatives to e collars or are cats doomed to wear the cone of shame?
+Unsurprisingly, most cats are profoundly bothered by wearing the e-collar, which begs the question: Are there any viable alternatives to e-collars, or are cats doomed to wear the cone of shame?